 Said Dr. Ken Butigan, cofounder of Campaign Nonviolence and professor at DePaul University, “People across the United States rallied together to end violence and injustice and begin peacemaking.
 Our unified voices are urging policy shifts that advance peace, justice, and environmental restoration and protection.”

 Campaign Nonviolence began in 2014 with 230 peacemaking actions.
 This year, the campaign’s nonviolent actions mushroomed to more than 1,600.

 Creating a Just, Peaceful, and Nonviolent World

-Campaign Nonviolence is sponsored by Pace e Bene, a non-profit organization that partners with individuals and organizations and cultivates active nonviolence to protect human rights, abolish war and nuclear weapons, end poverty and injustice, and heal the planet.
-True to the vision of Dr. Martin Luther King, Jr., Campaign Nonviolence illuminates the need to urgently find peaceful resolutions to conflicts at home and abroad.
+Campaign Nonviolence is sponsored by Pace e Bene, a nonprofit that partners with individuals and organizations and cultivates active nonviolence to protect human rights, abolish war and nuclear weapons, end poverty and injustice, and heal the planet.
+True to the vision of Dr. Martin Luther King, Jr., Campaign Nonviolence illuminates the immediate need for peaceful resolutions to conflicts at home and abroad.

-Said Campaign Nonviolence cofounder the Rev. John Dear, a Nobel Peace Prize nominee and author of 35 books, “Americans need a better vision of hope and peace for our country and our world.
+Said Campaign Nonviolence cofounder the Rev. John Dear, a Nobel Peace Prize nominee and author of 35 books, “Americans need a vision of hope and peace for our country and our world.
 During this week of national grassroots actions, we are mobilizing the public to engage the tools of nonviolence that Mohandas Gandhi, Dr. Martin Luther King, Jr., and others have activated for personal and global transformation.”

 Campaign Nonviolence Cofounder the Rev. John Dear, author of 35 books and a Nobel Peace Prize nominee

 Following are a few of Campaign Nonviolence peacemaking actions this year:

-- Delaware Peace Week held more than 60 events from musical performances to teach-ins and meetings statewide.
+- Delaware Peace Week held more than 60 nonviolence events from musical performances to teach-ins and meetings statewide.

 - Raleigh and Chapel Hill, North Carolina, declared “Campaign Nonviolence North Carolina Week” with actions that included workshops, vigils, and letter writing to Congressional Representatives.

-- The Chicago area hosted 100 events in support of nonviolence, justice, and the environment.
+- The Chicago area hosted 100 events to support peace, justice, and the environment.

 - Hundreds of people joined the Lancaster, Pennsylvania, Peace Fest in Binns Park on Sunday, Sept.
 24. Featured were four bands and guest speakers that included the Rev. John Dear.